-The continued extension of this border highlights the differences in the systems in terms of land property rights, household registration system and the revenue principles, as well as the military guard forces controlled by commanders stationed at Puer and Shunning.
-In the area of the chieftains, which official power still could not cover, the military force and judicial system could be indirectly controlled by Qing officials in Puer and Shuning as well.25 Therefore, beyond the chieftains who could be loosely controlled by the Ming and the Qing governments, like the Cheli, the Gengma, the Menglian, another category of more "exterior" terrain was that of those
+The continued extension of this border highlights the differences in the systems in terms of land property rights, the household registration system and revenue principles, as well as the military guard forces controlled by commanders stationed at Puer and Shunning.
+In the areas of the chieftains, which official power still could not cover, the military force and judicial system could be indirectly controlled by Qing officials in Puer and Shuning as well.25 Therefore, beyond the chieftains who could be loosely controlled by the Ming and the Qing governments, like the Cheli, the Gengma, the Menglian, another category of more 'exterior' terrain was that of those Dai chieftains like Mubang, Mengmi, Mengken, who were closer to the Burmese kings.
+For the strongest frontier chieftains, like Gengma and Cheli, the Qing government sometimes provided financial support for their military forces, in case they were needed in defence against Burma.
+For instance, since the 1750s, the provincial government supported the Gengma Dai chieftain army, stationed along the Salween River, before and after the Qing-Burma wars when the Burmese kings were strong enough to attack these chieftains and the Qing army.
+In this situation, the miners were also temporarily organized as autonomous military forces and were jointly supported, with the chieftain army, by the provincial government of Yunnan, who paid them 3000 liang (about 5,291 ounces) of silver per year.
+26